 The Lawsuit alleges, among other things, that the members of our Board of Directors breached their fiduciary duties, and that SunTrust Bank aided and abetted such breaches, in connection with our Credit Agreement as a result of certain provisions that gives SunTrust Bank the right to accelerate the debt in the event of a change in control, among other things.
 The complaint seeks, among other things, declaratory relief, as well as an award of costs and disbursements of the Lawsuit, including attorney's fees, experts' fees, costs and expenses.
 The Credit Agreement has been amended to eliminate and modify such provisions.
-We believe we have meritorious defenses to the claims in the Lawsuit and will seek to have such Lawsuit dismissed.
-We believe any costs associated with the Lawsuit will be immaterial.
+On October 27, 2015, the Court granted Ring's Motion to Dismiss the Lawsuit.
+It is anticipated that Plaintiff will seek recovery of its attorney's fees associated with the Lawsuit, and Ring plans to oppose the aware of any fees associated with the Lawsuit.
+The Judge will determine the amount of any fees to be recovered.
+We believe any fees associated with the Lawsuit will be immaterial.